Physics-Dude/AI_Arduboy/README.md

 The idea is that you have to teach an AI what 'modules' are constructive or destructive.
 There are over half-a-million possible modules.
 You have to hurry though, if it loads a module before you train it, you loose points.
 If you guess improperly, the AI will start to show signs of corruption! ooooOO!
 Features cool bleep bloop sounds too!
 (The typing sound is directly akin to the W.O.P.R.'s text stream in the opening of the 1983 film War Games!)

+It's basically a linguistical Bop-It with points and strikes.
 Inspired in part by ZackFreedman's Singularitron/SingularitronFirmware/flavortext.h.
 Well over a thousand additional vocabulary words were added from inspiration gained from various websites I visit and Discord servers I frequent.
 Thanks to those that chimed in!
 Additional phrases and programming insight by OpenAI's ChatGPT.
 Includes small fonts by filmote.

 **Main Menu controls:**